abakedapplepie/RealDeviceMap-tools/README.md

 ## rdm-tools.php
 ### Changes
-* Spawnpoint color is different for verified despawn time
+* Button to go to your actual location
-* Changed charset for db to utf8mb4
+* Multilanguage support
-* Adjusted date of last change of osm nest data
+* Select language and tileset in settings
-* Lighter tileset for better performance
+* Fixed copy to clipboard
-* Included names for new gens, german names available
+* Count of points in circles
-* Showing name of stops/gyms
+* Better contrast for POIs and circles, cosmetic changes

 ### Features
-* View/hide gyms, stops, and spawnpoints
+* View/hide gyms, stops, range around stops and spawnpoints
 * Optionally show only unknown gyms/stops/spawnpoints
 * Nest polygon import from OSM data, set to last datetime of Niantic OSM sync
   * [date:"2019-01-22T00:00:00Z"]